Emsley Carr Mile: History

 The winners of the race sign the Emsley Carr Trophy, a red Moroccan leather-bound book, now running into a second volume since 1980.

 It contains a history of mile running since 1868 from around the world and also includes signatures of many of the world's leading milers, including Paavo Nurmi, Sydney Wooderson, John Landy, Gordon Pirie, and Roger Bannister.
 The race has been won by eleven Olympic champions, Kip Keino, Steve Ovett, Murray Halberg, John Walker, Geoff Smith, Sebastian Coe, Saïd Aouita, William Tanui, Vénuste Niyongabo, Haile Gebrselassie, Asbel Kiprop, and Hicham El Guerrouj.
-It has also been won by seven athletes who have held the world record for the mile: Walker, Ovett, Coe, El Guerrouj, Filbert Bayi, Derek Ibbotson and Jim Ryun.
+It has also been won by eight athletes who have held the world record for the mile: Walker, Ovett, Coe, El Guerrouj, Filbert Bayi, Derek Ibbotson, Jim Ryun and Josh Kerr.
+Kerr set his world record in the 2026 Emsley Carr Mile.

 Ken Wood, a former Sheffield athlete, won the Emsley Carr Mile a record four times.
-The fastest time recorded for the event stands at 3:45.96 by El Guerrouj in 2000.
-It is the ninth fastest time ever recorded for the mile, and the fastest time recorded on British soil.
-El Guerrouj won the Emsley Carr Mile in 2000, 2001 and 2002.
+The fastest time recorded for the event stands at 3:42.66 (the world record), set by Kerr in 2026.
+This beat the previous British all-comers’ record, set by El Guerrouj in the 2000 Emsley Carr Mile.

 In 1969 Sir William Carr decided not to continue sponsoring the race and the AAA took it over and continued until he died in 1977.
 Since 1977, Emsley Carr's grandson, William, has continued with the tradition and has kept the book up to date and has provided a glass piece, presented to the winner by a member of the Carr family.